 It should be noted that, unlike Stripe’s default transaction rate, Stripe fees for nonprofits don’t cover quite as many features.
 For most nonprofits, this shouldn’t be a big deal, but it’s worth noting that features like Stripe Radar may cost more should you choose to use them.
 Additionally, some transactions, like American Express, do not qualify for the discounted rate.

 Stripe doesn’t charge monthly fees for basic services.
 Instead, all costs for non-premium features are bundled into a flat-rate transaction cost.
 Here’s how it breaks down:

 - Credit Card Transactions (except American Express): 2.2% + $0.30

 - ACH Transactions: 0.8% (max. $5)

-Stripe’s nonprofit pricing will save you 0.7% per transaction.
-Note that American Express transactions may process at a different rate.
+Note that American Express transactions can actually be more expensive under the Stripe nonprofit pricing, so keep that in mind if your organization processes a lot of Amex transactions.
 You can get a full breakdown of additional fees for Stripe services in our guide to Stripe processing fees.

 How To Use Stripe For Nonprofits To Improve Your Donations & Fundraising

 Stripe’s discounted nonprofit fees are nice, but you may be wondering how well the Stripe platform can meet the infrastructural needs of 501(c)(3) companies.
 The good news is that Stripe is a very customizable platform, although whipping it into the exact shape you want may take some technical skills or carefully selected integrations.